nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP/README.md

 </p>

 ---
-The NF_RCP-G workflow is composed of three subworkflows as shown in the image above.
+The NF_RCP workflow is composed of three subworkflows as shown in the image above.
 Below is a description of each subworkflow and the additional output files generated that are not already indicated in the [GL-DPPD-7101-G pipeline document](../../Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-G.md):